Mahadi-Ahmed/mahadia-spotifyData/README.md

 - breakdown of reason_start / reason_end
 - ratio of shuffle
 - When did i first start to listen on spotify
+- total time spent listening

+- Search for a song, show first time i listened to that song